mttmantovani/thesis-pandoc-markdown/source/conclusions.md

 inspect heat exchange mechanisms in hybrid circuits, leading to nanoscale heat pumps and cooling devices.

-In a third work, I have investigated the double-Cooper pair tunneling mechanism in a Josephson junction coupled to a microwave LC-resonator.
+Finally, in a third work, I have investigated the double-Cooper pair tunneling mechanism in a Josephson junction coupled to a microwave LC-resonator.
 By deriving an effective Hamiltonian description for the circuit when the Josephson frequency is half of the resonator frequency, it is possible to distinguish two regimes